String instruments make beautiful sounds that elevate any orchestra. Let’s explore how these instruments can enhance your musical experience.

-While many people are familiar with the violin, some people may not have a large understanding of the cello.
+While many know the violin, fewer have a strong grasp of the cello.

-It is a truly wonderful instrument that is significantly larger than the violin.
+It’s a wonderful instrument and significantly larger than a violin.

 What Is A Cello?

-Before we delve into the cost of purchasing a cello, it is a good idea to have an understanding of what a cello is.
+Before discussing the cost of buying a cello, it’s important to understand what a cello is.

 A cello is a type of string instrument.
-It is part of the violin group of instruments, and it is the second-largest instrument in this category.
+Part of the violin family, it is the second-largest instrument in this group.

-When it comes to its size the average cello is roughly 47 inches long when measured from the top of the neck to the bottom of the instrument.
+The average cello measures about 47 inches from the top of the neck to the bottom of the instrument.

-The cello can be dated back to the 16th century, and it has remained a popular instrument.
+The cello, dating back to the 16th century, remains a popular instrument.

-As they produce a lower sound in comparison to violins and violas, they are better suited to bass tones within a quartet or an orchestra.
+Since they produce lower sounds than violins and violas, they’re better for bass tones in a quartet or orchestra.

-The musician then uses their left hand to press down on the strings to create the different notes needed, and their right hand is used to play the strings with the bow, or their fingers.
+The musician uses their left hand to press down on the strings to create different notes.
+Their right hand plays the strings with the bow or fingers.

 Different Types Of Cello